 In Google Analytics 4, data is provided about the geographical location at a higher level by recording the following metadata based on the IP search:

 - “Town” (and the corresponding latitude and longitude of the town),

 To ensure the protection of user data in the EU, Google records and processes all user data about domains and servers within the EU.
 The user’s IP address will not be logged and is truncated by the last two digits by default.
 The IP address is truncated on EU servers for EU users.
 Furthermore, all sensitive data that is collected by users in the EU is erased before it is recorded on EU domains and servers.

 The processing of data on our behalf

 We have concluded a data processing agreement for our use of Google Analytics and fully comply with the strict provisions of German data protection authorities when using this service.
 Additionally, standard contractual clauses have been established with the provider regarding the use of the service that are intended to help ensure a more appropriate level of data protection.
-The data processing agreement can be accessed here: https://privacy.google.com/businesses/processorterms/
+The data processing agreement and standard contractual clauses can be accessed here: https://business.safety.google/adsprocessorterms/.

 Google Analytics Remarketing Audiences & Google Signals

 By using “Google Analytics Remarketing Audiences,” we pursue the goal of showing you interest-based, personalized advertising that matches your browsing and usage behavior on our website.
 For example, we collect information about which products you have viewed or added to your shopping basket and also transmit this data to Google Ads and, if applicable, to the Google Marketing Platform (formerly “DoubleClick”).

 By using “Google Signals,” we also pursue the goal of being able to show you our personalized advertising regardless of the browser or terminal device you are using.
 For this purpose, Google links your web and app browser history to your Google account.
 The prerequisite for this is that you are logged into your Google account and have given Google the appropriate consent.